Small Businesses

 Transport and logistics

 Couriers, truck drivers, delivery drivers, warehouse workers.
 Rates typically sit around 2% to 5%.
 Estimated cost: roughly $6,000 to $15,000 per year.
-These examples are indicative only.
-Actual premiums depend on your state scheme, specific industry code, wages, claims history, and insurer or scheme rules.

 Some states apply minimum annual premiums regardless of payroll.
 For example, NSW has published a minimum of $240 and South Australia has published a minimum of $200.
 Check the relevant state scheme for current figures.

-Want a figure based on your wages, industry, and state?
+Want a figure based on your wages, industry and state?
 Start with upcover's workers compensation insurance page.

 Each state sets or regulates its own average premium rate.
 These change periodically and individual employer premiums vary based on business and risk factors.